July 2, 2001 -- Four years ago, at age 44, Seattle resident Caroline Scott Brown underwent a hysterectomy with removal of ovaries.

 All these changes can make atrophic vaginitis, "a very important but frequently not discussed caused of female sexual dysfunction," says Kaunitz, professor and assistant chairman of the department of obstetrics and gynecology at the University of Florida Health Science Center in Jacksonville and director of menopausal services for the University of Florida Medical Women's Center.

 'Not an Automatic Thing'

 Atrophic vaginitis occurs to a certain degree in all women as they age and their estrogen declines.
-Even women taking hormone replacement therapy are not immune because it is not always enough estrogen to keep things
+Even women taking hormone replacement therapy are not immune because it is not always enough estrogen to keep things functioning normally.

-symptoms, which can have a major impact on quality of life, especially sex
+And fortunately, not everyone will have the most troubling symptoms, which can have a major impact on quality of life, especially sex life.

 Seeking Help and Staying Active

 But for those women who are affected, many are embarrassed to discuss vaginal discomfort with their physician.
 Others feel that uncomfortable sex is a natural and unavoidable aspect of getting older.
 But nothing could be further from the truth, says Kaunitz.